Fighting for you

 What are your options from here?

-As an experienced employment and FMLA lawyer, I can help you assess your case and if we agree to pursue a legal claim, help you take the necessary steps.
+As an experienced Florida FMLA attorney, I can help you assess your case and if we agree to pursue a legal claim, help you take the necessary steps.

 From here, we need to: